lemieux-lab/pepid/README.md

 ## State of the Art Features

 Experimental deep learning-based features are available for experimentation.
 Future releases will include better supported use of those features.
-Pepid includes a peptide length prediction module that can be enabled by adding extensions.predict\_length in preprocessing and extensions.postprocess\_for\_length in postprocessing.
+Pepid includes a peptide length prediction module that can be enabled by adding extensions.predict\_length in preprocessing and extensions.postprocess\_for\_length in postprocessing, a rescoring algorithm based on a pretrained ground truth separation paradigm trained on Massive-KB along with a finetuning phase for experimental condition correction, and a whole-spectrum prediction algorithm similar to PredFull.

 ## Citing